nadja1390/RAFIP/mybook/intro.md

 # Welcome!

-In this Jupyter Notebook we start the development of an assessment tool aimed at exploring water efficiency dynamics in almond orchards in Portugal and Spain.
+In this Jupyter Book we start the development of an assessment tool aimed at exploring water efficiency dynamics in almond orchards in Portugal and Spain.
 The initial tasks will involve:
 - Project scoping and definition
 - Reviewing and integrating ground truth and historical data
 - Exploration and identification of viable open-source data sets (Sentinel, Landsat, etc.) to support the development of functional algorithms